rafer/enumerated_type/README.md

 end
 ```

-At this point, it's starting to feel like a little bit too much knowledge about the `Job` has slipped into other classes; any changes to the in the way status is handled in `Job` will require change in other classes because they've been exposed to the details of it's implementation.
+At this point, its starting to feel like a little bit too much knowledge about the `Job` has slipped into other classes; any changes to the in the way status is handled in `Job` will require change in other classes because they've been exposed to the details of its implementation.
 What, for example, if we want to add another "finished" state that a user should be notified of (say, `:partial_success`)?
 To deal with this we might create a predicate method that lets you interrogate a `Job` more abstractly about it's status:

 ```ruby
 class Job